matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/000 Introduction to Cryptography.md

 We see this model used a lot in **public key infrastructure (PKI)**
 ![[Pasted image 20250903154325.png]]
 The certificate we see in websites is using a public key.
-We are taking this key that is posted to verify the
+We are taking this key that is posted to verify the website.